 The beach area is home to the most expensive hotels are Tulum.
 Here you can find boho villas, boutique hotels and luxury resorts.
 Meanwhile, downtown Tulum has a better selection of budget-friendly accommodations such as motels, hostels and Airbnb’s.

-When deciding where to stay in Tulum, you should figure out if you want to be within a walking distance from the beach or if you want to save some money and rent a bicycle to get around Tulum.
+When deciding where to stay in Tulum, you should figure out if you want to be within a walking distance from the beach or if you want to save some money on accommodation and rent a bicycle or scooter to get around Tulum.

 Budget Hotels in Tulum